silvafj/BBK-MSCCS-2017-19/README.md

 You are required to complete the classes outlined by the provided code.
 Your goal in writing the `JUnit` test class for the `Fraction` class is to test for every possible error, including that the correct exceptions are thrown (where appropriate).

+## Submission

+Complete the required fields in the `PARTNER.md` file including the evaluation of your partner.
+Failure to do so can result in a zero grade.

++ You should ensure that you stop work on this assignment at the end of the session and `push` your work to the respective `GitHub Classroom` repository.
++ **DO NOT** continue working on this assignment after the end time of the session.
++ If you have not completed the work during the alocated time slot then don't worry, just ensure that what work you have done is successfully committed to `GitHub Classroom`.